krishauser/Klampt/Documentation/Manual-Installation.md

 **Building dependencies from source.**

 If you wish to build dependencies from scratch, Visual Studio project files are available.
-Make sure to place all compiled library (.lib) files in the Klampt/Library folder.
+Make sure to place all compiled library (.lib) files in the Klampt/Cpp/Dependencies folder.
 All libraries should be built in Win32 mode, with C++ code generation set to Multithreaded DLL / Multithreaded Debug DLL.

 The general procedure is as follows:

-1. Acquire GLUT and optionally (but recommended) WinGLPK 4.61 and/or Assimp 3.0.1270.
-Place the glut32.lib, glew32.lib, glpk\_4\_61.lib files in Klampt/Library or in your Visual Studio path.
+1. Acquire GLEW and optionally (but recommended) WinGLPK 4.61 and/or Assimp 3.0.1270.
+Place the glew32.lib, glpk\_4\_61.lib files in Klampt/Cpp/Dependencies or in your Visual Studio path.
 Place the Assimp folder in Klampt/Library.
 2. Configure and edit dependencies as follows:
-    1. GLUI:  Visual Studio will complain about template instantiations inside class definitions in h; simply put these in the global namespace.
-Also, if you are using GLUI rather than Qt4, due to Visual Studio's string range checking, GLUI will throw an assertion in Debug mode when an EditText is created.
-To fix this, you will have to add several checks similar to this: `if(text.empty()) return 0;` in glui_edittext.cpp.
-    2. ODE: Set up build files with premake4 vs2010.
+    1. ODE: Set up build files with premake4 vs2010.
 3. Compile all dependencies except for KrisLibrary.
-Place all generated .lib files into the Klampt/Library directory.
+Place all generated .lib files into the Klampt/Cpp/Dependencies directory.
     1. ODE: compile in double precision, Static.
-    2. GLUI: compile as usual.
-    3. TinyXML: compile with STL support.
+    2. TinyXML: compile with STL support.
 4. Compile KrisLibrary last.
 CMake files are available for compiling KrisLibrary with/without Assimp support and with/without GLPK support.
-You may need to do some editing of the BOOST directories using CMake-GUI depending on how you built Boost.
 5. After compiling, all of the .dll files associated with dependency libraries should be placed in the appropriate Klamp't binary folders.